GennadiyVick/VideoPlayer/README.md

 # VideoPlayer.
 VideoPlayer based on libvlc for python and pyqt5 for gui.
-The program was written for using on a laptop with a connected projector.

 ![screenshot](https://github.com/GennadiyVick/VideoPlayer/blob/master/image.jpg)

+The main feature of the program is the indication in the monitor settings for a video window to run in full screen mode.
+I needed this application to play it on a laptop with a connected projector, the video starts on the projector and the control remains on the laptop window.

 During playback, the video window hotkeys work.
 Spacebar - pause/play, F key to switch to full screen mode and back.
 Escape key to stop playback.